 Admission Requirements for the Teacher Education Program

 Application for admission to the Teacher Education Program generally is made during the second semester of the sophomore year.
-The applicant’s portfolio must be submitted at this time.
 The applicant must meet the following criteria:

 Earned a minimum cumulative G.P.A. of 3.0, with grades of C or above in each course in the core curriculum, professional education program, major, and minor, OR a G.P.A. of 2.75-2.99 with an Improvement Plan that clearly indicates the plan and commitment for improvement which is approved by the admission committee.

 - A signature recommendation from the chair of the student’s major department.

-Minimum composite scores of 3.0 (on the 4.0 scale) on the Attitude and Disposition survey forms completed by two faculty members one of whom must be from the School of Education.
+Minimum composite scores of 3.0 (on the 4.0 scale) on the Attitude and Disposition survey forms completed by two faculty members, one of whom must be from the School of Education.